-Scrutiny is an essential aspect of the Trust's work in all areas, and as such, internal and external reviews are an important feature in our Trust's school improvement strategy.
+Scrutiny is an essential aspect of the Trust's work in all areas, and as such, reviews are an important feature in our Trust's school improvement strategy.
 The categorisation support and engagement actions set out the frequency of these.
-STOC Protocols and Code of Conduct for peer and external reviews (Appendix F) must be adhered to.
+STOC Protocols and Code of Conduct for peer and trust reviews (Appendix F) must be adhered to.